Miscellaneous Article Links

 A major aspect of the bicameral brain-mind paradigm is that the non-self conscious mind is the source for dreams and visions.
 Especially but not exclusively when the self conscious mind is partially shut down, for example in sleep, the non-self conscious mind comes forth in creative activity that can be "experienced" and remembered.
 Occasionally, this activity is so real as to make the person think that they are dealing with objective reality.

 One of the latest scientific findings is that hallucinatory drug ingestion has at least three effects that are measurable or quantifiable by brain scanning apparatus and interrogation.
 These three are 1) The level of blood flow to the brain is increased, 2) The level of reported "experience" is increased, and 3) the overall level of brain activity is decreased.
-The latter effect at first glance would seem to be incompatible or out of sync with the first two, but not really.
+The latter effect at first glance would seem to be incompatible or out of sync with the first two, but this is not really so.
 The premise that makes these three all consonant is that decreased activity of the self conscious mind always opens the door for more non-conscious mind "experience".

 This premise is compatible with the cases of Partial Complex Seizure Syndrome.
 In these cases many of the patients during the seizure have vivid "visions" and dramatic experiences that they clearly are not having in the real world.
 It is overwhelmingly plausible to think that the seizure is interfering with the normal brain activity, and therefore plausible to think that this reduction may open the arena for greater non-conscious mind activity.